q-hwang/cs347/README.md

 # cs347

+# Backend Interaction flow

-server.py gives a basic text interface for mocking the pipepline with fake llm suggestions and fake menus.
-Fake LLM just give 2 random suggestions from the fake menu (e.g. f1,f2,f3)
+server.py gives a basic text interface for the pipepline

+## Overview and assumptitons

-There are four stages: ["restaurant", "food items", "delivery_address", "tips"]
+There are four stages: ["restaurant", "food items", "delivery methods", "tips"]

 There are four levels for each stage:
 0: do not display what is the selected option (not implemented now for debugging)